CyjanMaster/netflix-series/README.md

-# netflix-series
-Patryk Jędrzejewski 145221
-Filip Kaczmarek 139949
+# netflix-series by Patryk Jędrzejewski 145221 and Filip Kaczmarek 139949

 How to:
 1. Import: